 - Junior School fundraising activities such as Jump Rope for Heart, Charity breakfasts and ‘themed’ free-dress days

-However, the signature service activities organised by the College are specifically for students in Years 11 and 12.
-These involve a significant commitment from the girls involved, but they result in significant satisfaction, personal growth and reward.
+However, the signature service activities organised by the College are specifically for students in Years 9 to 12.
+These involve time and commitment from the girls involved, but they result in significant satisfaction, personal growth and reward.
 These service activities are:

-- The Boarder Service Committee are also involved with many volunteer projects including: Riding for the Disabled, visits to a local Nursing Home, raising money for Australia’s largest morning tea and collection of old mobile phones and ring pulls.
-Their most recent endeavour has been fortnightly visits to the Toowoomba City Church base youth group, Base 57 for underprivileged children from years 5 to 7, where they provide dinner for around 30 children and arrange games for them to partake in with the help of other youth leaders.
+- The Boarder Service Committee is involved with many volunteer projects including: Riding for the Disabled, visits to a local Nursing Home, raising money for Australia’s largest morning tea and collection of old mobile phones and ring pulls.
+Their most recent endeavour has been fortnightly visits to the Toowoomba City Church base youth group, Base 57- an activity for underprivileged children from years 5 to 7.
+During this time, students provide dinner for around 30 children and arrange games for them to partake in with the help of other youth leaders.

 For further information about these service activities, please contact the school office who will forward your details to the relevant organisers.